Deadline for Certificate in Election Administration fall admission: August 15, 2021

 For questions about the application process, please email the admissions team.

-For question about Certificate in Election Administration program, please contact Lea Chittenden at [email protected] or 612-625-2530.
+For questions about the Certificate in Election Administration program, please email [email protected] to connect with the CEA team:

 - Four-year bachelor's degree from an accredited US university or foreign equivalent

 - At least one course in political science (that analyzes political institutions) is strongly recommended

 - Proficiency in MS Excel and Word is strongly recommended

 Certificate in Election Administration Application Checklist

 A personal statement is required of all applicants.
 In 500 words or fewer, double spaced, discuss your educational and professional experiences and goals.
 Relate these goals to your personal history and to the programs at the Humphrey School.

 The diversity statement is optional yet recommended for all applicants.
 The statement should discuss how your background, experiences, and achievements will contribute to the University's goal of promoting excellence through diversity.
 If applicable, applicants should mention hardships or obstacles that they have overcome to complete their undergraduate education (e.g. low-income and first-generation college applicants).

 A resume or CV is required of all applicants.
 Please include information about awards, leadership, and service or volunteer activities in your resume.

 Transcripts are required of all applicants.
 Unofficial transcripts or academic records of all post secondary institutions attended should be uploaded directly to the online application.
 Please do not mail in paper copies of your transcripts (there is no need for official transcripts or academic records for initial review).
 If you are admitted, the University will then request official copies of this material.